cf73/humanity/content/collections/articles/dialogue-about-the-middle-east-is-possible-indeed-its-the-only-way-to-peace.md

     content:
       -
         type: text
-        text: 'A recent event held at Yale University showed that discussions among Israelis, Arabs, and other concerned parties can help bring out points of commonality that may be the first steps on a path toward peace, argue Yale’s Jeffrey Sonnenfeld and Steven Tian.'
+        text: "A recent event held at Yale University showed that discussions among Israelis, Arabs, and other concerned parties can help bring out points of commonality that may be the first steps on a path toward peace, argue Yale’ University's Jeffrey Sonnenfeld and Steven Tian."
 article_text:
   -
     type: bulletList